Skip to content

 When taken intravenously, snorted, or inhaled, they reach the brain faster, and they cause effects faster, leading to a higher addictive potential.

 Long-term effects of drugs of abuse include a reduction in dopaminergic receptors in the brain as an adaptation to increased dopamine levels present in the brain.
-This is mostly seen in cocaine, heroin, methamphetamine.
+This is mostly seen in cocaine, heroin, and methamphetamine.

 It is not uncommon to observe it in nicotine and alcohol addiction.
 It’s also not uncommon to observe it in people prone to gambling or highly interested in social media.